 • Current Status (Q3 2016):

 4 Williams Fork wells in production (7% WI) with 3rd party engineer's "type curves" for the area

-• Additional 7 Williams Fort Wells drill and cased, to be completed in Q3 2015
+7 Williams Fork Wells drilled and cased, and completed September 2015

-• Strong gas sales contract increases NGL "take" with nominal incremental cost
+Gas sales contract in place to Meeker Cryogenic plant designed to increase NGL "take" with nominal incremental cost

-• Development Program includes over 220 Williams Fork and 40 Mancos well locations including:
+• Development Program* can include up an additional 210 Williams Fork and 50 Mancos well locations including: